 Consider structuring your garden with clear and defined spaces.
 A garden deck or patio is a great way of defining space for dining or lounging and creating raised flower beds helps to elevate colours and textures.

 To avoid having a large mass of one material which can overwhelm a space, such as a substantial patio area, consider breaking up this area with different textures such as decorative gavel and a mixture of paving slabs in a variety of materials and colours.

 We’ve barely scratched the surface of simple things you can do to add value to your home.
 Why not create a driveway, if you have the space to do so?
 Whilst this is less of a DIY task, it’s one worth considering as it could add as much as 10% to your property value.
 That’s a possible increase of £25,200 based on average UK house prices!
-It’s worth noting, you will an approved council contractor like JH Group to complete this work to council specification and drop the kerb on the footway.
+It’s worth noting, you will need an approved council contractor like JH Group to complete this work to council specification and drop the kerb on the footway.